Skip to main content

 • Anticipated start/end date of activity

-• Describe the off-campus experience/research project/conference presentation and your role (include purpose, organizations/research groups you will be working with, etc.) [max 150 words]
+• Describe the off-campus experience/research project/conference presentation and your role (include purpose, organizations/research groups you will be working with, URL describing the activity if available, etc.) [max 150 words]

-• What do you hope to get out of the experience and how would this activity help further your professional goals?
+• Statement of Intent: What do you hope to get out of the experience and how would this activity help further your professional goals? [max 250 words]

 • CV

-• Itemized budget and justification (see below for detailed budget guidelines)
+• Itemized budget and justification (see below for detailed budget guidelines and template)

 • A list of any previous awards you have received from the CYCWH Student Support Fund, including date, type, activity name, and funding amount